Sachin-panigrahi/Major_DevOps_Project--FEM-HEAL/README.md

 3. Make your changes and commit them: `git commit -m 'Add some feature'`
 4. Push to the branch: `git push origin feature-branch`
 5. Create a pull request.

-By including all relevant details, this README file provides a clear overview of your FEM-HEAL project, instructions for setting up and using the application, and guidance on how to contribute.